pjschulz/Parallel_Histogram/README.md

 -Solves Problem 1 - Parallel Histogram
 -No known issues:
--Tested on Windows 10, project name was "Histogram" -Should return something similar to:
+-Tested on Windows 10, project name was "Histogram" -You can manually update dataCount, binCount, and threadCount variables -Should return something similar to:

 C:\Users\...\CLionProjects\Histogram\cmake-build-debug\Histogram.exe